Home Book Author Media Interact Contact

 The response crosses every line we draw

 The oldest known musical instruments predate written language by tens of thousands of years.
-The capacity for music appears to be older than the capacity for the kind of symbolic thought that produces art and story.
-That chronology matters.
+The oldest known musical instruments predate written language by tens of thousands of years.
+Animals respond to organized sound across species lines.
+That breadth matters.
 It suggests music is not something humans invented to express themselves.
 It may be something they found, and learned to use.

 From the Manuscript